-Pastor James Hopkins will preach this sermon on Trinity Sunday 5/30/2021.
-The service will be broadcast live on Facebook at 11am, and will be available as a recording on the FLC Facebook live page and on the FLC youtube channel after the service has ended.
+Pastor James Hopkins preached this sermon on Trinity Sunday 5/30/2021.
+The service was broadcast live on Facebook at 11am, and is now available on the FLC youtube channel.
 To follow along from home, the bulletin is available as a PDF: Trinity Bulletin

 The texts for the sermon were the day’s gospel, Old Testament, and epistle lessons.
 To read the Bible texts for Trinity Sunday, click here.